This month we review two products from the NETTEX Mud Control Range to help you out should you horse suffer with mud fever.

 Included in this tried and tested was the NETTEX 7 Day Mud Away.
 Designed to be used once a week, this is another product in the NETTEX Mud Control range.

 Easy to apply to the horses heals and legs, the spray bottle distributes the product evenly creating a seal to the hair helping mud fall away easier when dried and brushed off.
+Product build up was minimal, and it is washed away easily with normal shampoo.
+The product was effective in helping the mud come away from the horse’s coat during the review process.

 Remember: When using mud guard/repellent products to still monitor the horse’s legs on a daily basis for sores, inflamed skin, scabs and cuts, as these are all points of entry for bacteria.